SvenWesterlaken/strapi-plugin-instagram-images/README.md

 - Uses Instagram Basic Display API
 - Uses Strapi draft and publish system to provide a way to temporarily hide images
 - Refetches images when the URL expires
+- Save permalinks to posts in the database

 ## Installation